Best Used Estate Cars Under £10k in 2025

 The A6 Avant’s boot has opera house levels of space and there are no fancy storage solutions or nooks claiming to offer more room – it simply offers a vast rectangular box, which can be augmented by tumbling forward the divided rear seats.
 The luggage cover is clever, though, because it has an integrated screen to stop anything toppling from the boot into the cabin.
 Further forward, the interior is about as high-quality as they come, and there’s plenty of leg- and headroom.

-Our budget will just about squeeze you into an average-mileage example of this generation of A6 Avant with the 177bhp 2.0-litre diesel engine and in our preferred SE trim.
-A little more cash buys a 2.0 TDI Ultra model, which offers an official 61mpg, so those very reasonable running costs might mitigate your extra outlay.
+Our budget will just get you into a clean example of the previous generation of A6 Avant with the 177bhp 2.0-litre diesel engine and in our preferred SE Ultra trim, which offers an official 61mpg.

 Audi A6 Review